-Mode of outreach Target of outreach Summary of response & attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Virtual Stakeholder Meeting Key Stakeholders 4 attendees Top needs identified by attendees included infrastructure improvements (pedestrian walkways and bike paths), use of funds to support the development of a Community Land Trust, adaptive reuse of vacant buildings and lots for mixed-use or affordable housing development, education and job training programs, as well as first time homebuyer programs.
+Mode of outreach Target of outreach Summary of response & attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) Virtual Stakeholder Meeting Key Stakeholders 4 attendees Infrastructure improvements (pedestrian walkways and bike paths), creation of a Community Land Trust, adaptive reuse of vacant properties for mixed- use or affordable housing education and job training programs, and first-time homebuyer programs.
 All comments were accepted.
 N/A In-Person Stakeholder Meeting Key Stakeholders 2 attendees Top needs identified by attendees included programs to support youth including youth advisory boards, programs to compensate youth for their time (gift cards for food, transportation, etc.), affordable housing for households earning up to 60% AMI, flexible funding sources to leverage current funding sources that are stricter with uses.
 All comments were accepted.
 N/A